leduckhai/Awesome-Competitive-Programming/README.md

 # Awesome Competitive Programming Problems

-This repository contains my solutions for some awesome competitive programming problems
+This repository contains my solutions for some awesome competitive programming problems in Hackerrank

 I create this storage for faster implementation of further contest problems